Table of contents:

 To be completely honest, I don’t like representing clients with overbearing stepparent spouses and will decline the opportunity to represent a client based on that fact alone.
 If you’re a stepparent who has an opinion about your stepchild, that opinion should generally be voiced during conversations between you and your spouse.

-Even if you don’t have step-parent rights, you do have an important role to play
+Even without step-parent rights in Texas, you have an important role to play

 Now that you know the answer to the question do step-parents have rights in Texas is generally NO, what role can you play in your stepchild’s life?
 As someone who grew up with divorced parents and has lived the life of a stepchild myself, I can say from experience that having more than two parents isn’t necessarily a bad thing, especially if all parents—biological and step—are focused on loving and doing what is in the best interest of the child.